-8. The following measures will be introduced from 10 May.
+10. The following measures were announced on 10 May and will be implemented via the amendment regulations where necessary, initially on 13 May.
 The associated impacts on different groups has been summarised:

-Increasing access to outdoor spaces
+Increasing access to outdoor spaces/open air recreation

-9. This equalities assessment determined that anecdotally, all groups could benefit from increased access to outdoor space as a way to improve wellbeing under lockdown.
+11. This equalities assessment determined that anecdotally, all groups could benefit from increased access to outdoor space as a way to improve wellbeing under lockdown.
 Notably, families living in cramped conditions with limited outdoor space will benefit.
-This will disproportionately impact people from ethnic minority backgrounds who are more likely to live in urban areas - for example around 2% of White British households experienced overcrowding, compared with 30% of Bangladeshi households (the highest percentage).
-Disability groups such as autistic people and those with learning disabilities, may also gain particular benefits from access to outside space; the Government already recognised this by updating its guidelines to clarify that people with a specific health condition such as autism may need to routinely leave the home to maintain health.
+This will disproportionately positively impact people from ethnic minority backgrounds who are more likely to live in urban areas - for example around 2% of White British households experienced overcrowding, compared with 30% of Bangladeshi households (the highest percentage).
+Disabled groups such as autistic people and those with learning disabilities, may also gain particular benefits from access to outside space; the Government already recognised this by updating its guidelines to clarify that people with a specific health condition such as autism may need to routinely leave the home to maintain health.
 Lifting the restrictions more broadly would ensure that others - e.g. those with a mental health condition - can also benefit from more time outside.

-Permitting sports courts to open (tennis, basketball, golf, fishing etc.)
+Permitting outdoor sports courts and spaces to open (tennis, basketball, golf, fishing etc.)

-10. Enabling sports courts to open will benefit some groups more than others, particularly those that have found it harder to be active during the pandemic.
+- 12. Enabling outdoor sports courts to open will benefit some groups more than others, particularly those that have found it harder to be active during the pandemic.
 According to Sport England research, disparities in activity levels have widened since the Government limited the public to one piece of outdoor exercise a day.
-Women, older people, people on low incomes, people living alone, people without children in the household, people with a long-term health condition, people without access to private outdoor space and people self-isolating because they're at increased risk, are all finding it harder to be active1.
+Women, older people, people on low incomes, people living alone, people without children in the household, people with a long-term health condition, people without access to private outdoor space and people self-isolating because they're at increased risk, are all finding it harder to be active1. - 13.
+It is expected that there will be higher disparities for particular sports for example, golf statistics indicate that golfers are largely adult men (84 percent of registered golf players are adult male, 13 percent adult female and 3 percent are registered as juniors in England2).
+Higher numbers (than for golf) of children play tennis with about 12.5 percent of 11 to 15 year olds playing tennis within the last month of the survey3.
+Anecdotally, there are reports of basketball attracting higher levels of participation from women and ethnic minorities, so this provision might benefit more groups.
+Disabled groups may benefit less from the opening up of these specific sports than indicated by their general levels of participation in sport, however specific data on this point has not been identified.
+No